fabio914/RealityMixer/Instructions.md

 ### Green Screen <a name="green-screen"></a>

 Use this mode if you have a regular green screen.
 You'll need to follow the steps below to configure your green screen before you can start the mixed reality connection.
-Example: [Synth Riders](https://www.youtube.com/watch?v=ov5VCmVuMGo).
+Example: [Beat Saber](https://twitter.com/fabio914/status/1412241599426449408), [Synth Riders](https://www.youtube.com/watch?v=ov5VCmVuMGo).

 * Place your green screen behind the camera, select the green screen mode, and tap on "Configure Chroma Key".
 Do not move your device during this process if you've already completed the calibration, or else you'll need to recalibrate.